 GOOD TO KNOW

 Confused about the different names for some of the towns?
 Calpe is the Spanish name, Calp is the Valencian name.
 The same goes for Javea (Spanish)/Xabia (Valencian) and Jalón (Spanish)/Xaló (Valencian).
 Our guides stick with the Spanish names.

 Parking spaces marked with blue lines means you need to pay.
 If you see yellow lines, parking is prohibited.

 If you see free chairs at a table occupied by someone else in a busy restaurant/café, don’t ask to sit down.
 It’s not a habit that’s common in Spain and will make Spanish people feel uncomfortable.

 It’s worth knowing that both Calpe and Dénia have attractive old towns hidden away behind the urban sprawl (more on their history, here).
 If you’re staying in one of the towns and have any time off the bike, it’s worth searching out the old towns.
 The castle in Dénia doesn’t close until around midnight in July and August, so plenty of time after your ride!

 We'd love to hear from you - comment below or drop us a line.

 Want more?
 Don’t miss our guides to the best Costa Blanca cycling routes in the road rides section above.

 Want to check out some other destinations?
-Check out our guides to Girona and Costa Daurada to the north and Murcia and Almeria to the south.
+Don't miss our pick of the best cycling destinations in Spain.
+Also check out our guides to Girona and Costa Daurada to the north and Murcia and Almeria to the south.
 Or search by the month you want to travel or cycling destination you want to visit, here.